Juan-bit94/Linux-/Managing-Files-Directories-Text.md

     - n, columns: Displays the file in cloumn format.
     - l n, length: Change the default 66-line page length to n lines long.
     - m, merge: When displaying multiple files, displays them in parallel, with one file in each column, and truncate the file lines.
+    - s, c, separator: Change the default column separator from tab to c.
+    - t,omit header: Do not display any file header or trailers.
+    - w, n: width: Change the default 72-character page width to n characters wide.
+- There is a pr command that displays a file text as well.
+    -  example: pr -tl numbers.txt
+- Where the pr utility really shines is displaying two short text files at the same time.
+You can quickly view the files side by side.
+    - example: pr -mtl 15 numbers.txt random.txt
+- If yoy want to display two files side by side and do not care how sloppy the output is, you can use the paste command.
+- When a text file is larger than your output screen, if you use commands such as cat and pr, text may scroll off the screen.
+Fortunately, there are several utilities that allow you to read portions of a text file.
+## Reading Text File Portions
+- If you just want to read a single file line or a small portion of a file, use the grep utility to help you find a file line(s) that contain certain text strings.
+- The basic syntax for the grep command:
+    - grep [OPTIONS] pattern [FILE...]
+- When searching for a particular text string, you use the string for PATTERN in the command's syntax and the file you are searching as FILE.
+- Example of using the grep command to find a file line
+    - grep christine /etc/passwd
+              -    or
+    - grep -i christine /etc/passwd
+- Be aware that the grep utility pays attention to case.
+If the string you enter does not match a string exactly within the file, the grep command will return nothing.
+- If you employ the -i (or --ignore-case) switch, grep will search for any instance of the string disregarding case.
+- Another handy tool for displaying portions of a text file is the head utility.
+The head command's syntax is as follows:
+    - head [OPTION]...
+[FILE]...
+- A good command option to try allows you to override the default behavior of only displaying a file's first 10 lines.
+The switch to use is either -n followed by an argument.
+    - head -n 2 /etc/passwd
+- Note that the -n 2 switch and argument used with the head command display only the file's first two line.
+You can also eliminate the file's bottom lines by using a negative argument with the -n switch
+    - head -n -40 /etc/passwd
+- If you want to display the file's last lines instead of its first lines, employ the tail utility.
+Its general syntax is similar to the head commands syntax
+    - tail [OPTION]...
+[FILE]...
+- One of the most useful tail utility features is its ability to watch log files.
+Log files typically have new messages appended to the file's bottom.
+Use the -f switch on the tail command and provide the log filename to watch as the command's argument.
+You will see a few recent log file entries immediately.
+- Some log files have been replaced on various Linux distributions, and now the messages are kept in a journal file managed by journald.
+To watch messages being added to the journal file, use the journalctl --follow command.
+- To end your monitoring session using tail, you must use the Control+C key combination.
+    - example: sudo tail -f /var/log/auth.log
+- To follow along, your Linux distribution may not have the /var/log/auth.log file.
+Try the /var/log/secure file instead.
+## Reading Text File Pages
+- One way to read through a large file's text is by using a pager.
+A pager utility allows you to view one text page at a time and move through the text at your own pace.
+The two commonly used pagers are the more and less utilities
+- The more utility is a nice little pager utility.
+You can move forward through a text file by pressing the spacebar or the Enter key.
+You cannot move backward through a file.
+- A more flexible pager is the less utility.
+While similar to the more utility in that you can move through a file a page (or line) at a time, this pager utility also allows you to move backward.
+- The less page utility allows faster file traversal because it does not read the entire file prior to displaying the file's first page.
+You can also employ the up and down arrow keys to traverse the file as well as the spacebar to move forward a page and the Esc+V key combination to move backward a page.
+You can search for a particular word within the file by pressing the ? key, typing in the word you want to find, and pressing Enter to search backward.
+- You can replace ? with the / key to search forward.
+By default, the Linux man page utility uses less as its pager.
+Learning the less utility's commands will allow you to search through various man pages with ease.
+# Finding Information
+- There are many ways to find various types of information on your linux system.
+## Viewing File Information
+- It's not uncommon to look through a directory and see files you're not familiar with, or perhaps even forgot why they're there.
+Linux has a couple of handy commands that can help you out with that.
+- The file command can provide basic information about the file type of a specified file.
+    - example: file mystest
+    - mytest: Bourne-Again shell script, ASCII text executable
+- The output from the file command shows that Linux recognizes the mytest file as a shell script file, in ASCII text format, and as an executable file.
+- If you'd like to see information about when a file was created, modified, or last accessed, use the stat command.
+    - example: stat mytest
+- The stat command provides basic information about the file, such as the file's name, size, inode number, and the physical device it's stored on.
+It also provides harder-to-find information such as the last time the file was accessed and modified.
+## Exploring File Differences
+- A handy command to explore text file differences is the diff command.
+It allows you to make comparisons between two files. line by line.
+The basic syntax for the command is:
+    - diff [OPTION]...
+FILES
+- With the diff utility you can perform a veriety of comparisons.
+In addition, you can format the output to make the results easier for viewing.
+- This table shows a few commonly used options.
+      - e,--ed: Create an ed script, which can be used to make the first file compared the same as the second file compared.
+      - q,--brief: If files are different, issue a simple message expressing this.
+      - r, --recursive: Compare any subdirectories within the original directory tree, and consecutively compare their contents and the subdirectories as well (recursive).
+      - s,--report-identical-files: If files are the same, issue a simple message expressing this.
+      - w,--width n: Display a width maximum of n characters for output.
+      - y,--side-by-side: Display output in two columns.
+- The diff utility provides more than just differences; it also denotes what needs to be appended, changed, or deleted to make the first file identical to the second file.
+To see the exact differences between the files and any needed modifications, remove the -q switch.
+- The diff command's output can be a little confusing.
+In the example, the first output line displays 2, 3c2, 3.
+This output tells you that to make the first file, numbers.txt, just like the second file, random.txt, you will need to change the numbers.txt file's lines 2 through 3 to match the random.txt file's lines 2 through 3.
+The output's next six lines show each file's text content that does not match, separated by a dashed line.
+Next, the 5c5 designates that line 5 in numbers.txt needs to be changed to match line 5 in the random.txt file.
+- The letter c in the diff utility's output denotes that changes are needed.
+You may also see an a for any needed additions or d for any needed deletions.
+## Using Simple Pinpoint Commands
+- Commands that quickly locate (pinpoint) files are very useful.
+They allow you to determine if a particular utility is installed on your system, locate a needed configuration file, find helpful documentation, and so on.
+- The which command shows you the full path name of a shell command passed as an argument.
+    - example: which diff
+    - /usr/bin/diff
+- The which command is used to find the diff command's program location.
+The command displays the full path name of /usr/bin/diff.
+- Note: Environment variables are configuration settings that modify your process's environment.
+When you type in a command (program) name, the PATH variable sets the directories Linux will search for the program binary.
+It is also used by other commands, such as the which utility.
+Note that directory names are separated by a colon(:) in the PATH list.
+-